-LISTING OF ALL FEE CHANGES, INCLUDING A SEPARATE JUSTIFICATION FOR EACH FEE CHANGE: The proposed rule would adjust the minor source annual operating fee from a fixed rate (currently \$25.12 per ton of regulated air pollutant) to an annually adjusted rate based on the Consumer Price Index (CPI).
-This fee adjustment is needed to offset budgetary shortfalls, cover ongoing staff deficits, and aid in the retention of full-time employees.
+LISTING OF ALL FEE CHANGES, INCLUDING A SEPARATE JUSTIFICATION FOR EACH FEE CHANGE: The proposed rule would adjust the minor source annual operating fee from \$25.12 per ton of regulated air pollutant to \$36.50 per ton of regulated air pollutant starting July 1, 2024.
+The proposed rule would also annually adjust the rate thereafter, based on the Consumer Price Index (CPI).
+This fee adjustment is needed to offset budgetary shortfalls, alleviate ongoing staffing deficits, and aid in the retention of full-time positions.